-Staff should use the same record of concern, form C (Green form) to record these early concerns.
+In school CPoms is the electronic recording system for record keeping and is available to all staff working in the school.
+Should visitors, contractors that do not have access to CPoms will record on the pro forma Logging A Concern About A Child's Safety and Welfare (Form C) also known as the 'Green and this will be unloaded to the recording system by the DSL to allow for effective recording and auditing.
+These systems should be used to record these early concerns.
 If the pupil does begin to reveal that they are being harmed, staff should follow the advice below.
 Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the DSL.